Service-Design-Studio/1d-final-project-2023-sds-2023-team-08/backend_cloudSQL_latest/README.md

 This README documents whatever steps are necessary to get the application up and running.

-This README also explains the project file structure and usage.
+This README also explains the project usage.

 ### Introduction
 This is the Transaction and Disputes microservice which is linked to the main database of the banking app.